unitsSpaceLab/robot4ws_navigation/README.md

 # robot4ws_navigation
-So far, autonomous navigation within a SLAM scenario has been implemented.
+So far, autonomous navigation within a SLAM scenario on an uneven terrain has been implemented.

 ## Installation
 Install ros navigation stack by executing: